flipdishbytes/api-client-java/docs/EventsApi.md

 <a name="getOrderEventsByCustomer"></a>
 # **getOrderEventsByCustomer**
-> RestApiEventSearchPaginationResult getOrderEventsByCustomer(customerId, limit, page, start, end, name)
+> RestApiEventSearchPaginationResult getOrderEventsByCustomer(customerId, limit, page, start, end, orderId, storeId, storeGroupId, userId, userEmail, userName, voucherCode, eventType, flipdishEventId)

 Get order events by customer  For technical reasons, the number of records returned is limited to 100.